Kevin R. Byrd

 Eli has a Bachelor of Science degree in Civil Engineering Technology and a Bachelor of Science degree in Architectural Engineering Technology from Bluefield State College in West Virginia.
 He currently serves as the Vice Chair of the NRVMPO Technical Advisory Committee, Co-Chair of the NRV Regional Transit Coordinating Council, and as a representative on the National Rural Planning Organization Council of Peers.

 Regional Planner II

 Christy Straight has been a Regional Planner with the Commission since 2008.
 Her background includes a degree in journalism from Ohio University and over a decade in marketing and sales for engineering and environmental services firms.
-Her work program with the Commission consists of RIDE Solutions in the New River Valley, Virginia’s First Regional Industrial Facilities Authority, grant administration and various other transportation and regional planning projects.
-She currently serves as Vice Chair, Scholarship Coordinator and Conference Site Coordinator for the Rural Planning Caucus of Virginia.
+Her work program with the Commission consists of RIDE Solutions in the New River Valley, Virginia’s First Regional Industrial Facilities Authority, hazard mitigation planning, grant administration and various other transportation and regional planning projects.
+She currently serves as President and Scholarship Coordinator for the Rural Planning Caucus of Virginia.